upenn-libraries/sdbmss/rails_app/README-docker-dev.md

 1. Copies static assets into the Rails app
 2. Loads the development database
+3. Adds (or updates) the test users contributor, editor, super_editor, and admin with password `testpassword`
-3. Sets up Solr
+4. Sets up Solr
-4. Indexes the database in Solr
+5. Indexes the database in Solr
-5. Sets up the Jena triple store
+6. Sets up the Jena triple store

 First get the SDBM data files from [the SDBM Data folder on SharePoint](https://penno365.sharepoint.com/:f:/r/teams/LIBSDBMDev2025/Shared%20Documents/SDBMData?csf=1&web=1&e=y2Vxme) (by permission only):